Six-dimensional time-space crystalline structures

 The last stage of the realization of the \qhe\ in the 2D \tsc\ is to reestablish the suppressed hopping but with complex tunneling amplitudes $J_{i,\alpha}^{i,\beta}\propto e^{i\varphi_i}$ where the phase $\varphi_i$ is a linear function of the site index $i$.
 To this end we apply two laser beams with slightly different frequencies (i.e. the difference of the photon energies matches the difference of the on-site energies, $2\pi U_x/s$, of neighboring sites of the tilted time-lattice) propagating at an angle to the $x$ axis so that the difference of the wave vectors points along the $x$ direction and its length is denoted by $\Delta k_{\rm ph}$.
-Absorption of a photon by an atom from one beam and emission of a photon into the other beam is described by the spatially dependent Rabi frequency $\Omega_{\rm ph}e^{i\Delta k_{\rm ph}x}$ \cite{Jaksch2003,Gerbier2010,kolovsky11,AidelsburgerEtAl2013,miyake13harper,Goldman2014,Eckardt16review}.
-The presence of such a two-photon process modifies the parameters of the tight-binding model (\ref{tb}), i.e. now we have $J_{i,\alpha}^{i,\alpha}\approx \rm constant$ and non-zero \be J_{i,\alpha}^{i,\alpha+1}=\int_0^{sT}\frac{dt}{sT}\int dx \;w^*_{i,\alpha+1}(x,t)\Omega_{\rm ph}e^{i\Delta k_{\rm ph}x}w_{i,\alpha}(x,t). \ee Note that $J_{i,s}^{i,1} = 0$ because the photon-assisted tunneling is not able to compensate the difference between the on-site energies of the $\alpha=1$ and $\alpha=s$ sites.
+Absorption of a photon by an atom from one beam and emission of a photon into the other beam is described by the spatially dependent Rabi frequency $\Omega_{\rm ph}e^{i\Delta k_{\rm ph}x}$.
+Following a well established approach (see e.g.\ Refs.\ \cite{Jaksch2003,Gerbier2010,kolovsky11,AidelsburgerEtAl2013,miyake13harper,Eckardt16review} and in particular the detailed account in Sec.~8.4.3 of Ref.~\cite{Goldman2014}), we find that the presence of such a two-photon process modifies the parameters of the tight-binding model (\ref{tb}), i.e. now we have $J_{i,\alpha}^{i,\alpha}\approx \rm constant$ and non-zero \be J_{i,\alpha}^{i,\alpha+1}=\int_0^{sT}\frac{dt}{sT}\int dx \;w^*_{i,\alpha+1}(x,t)\Omega_{\rm ph}e^{i\Delta k_{\rm ph}x}w_{i,\alpha}(x,t). \ee Note that $J_{i,s}^{i,1} = 0$ because the photon-assisted tunneling is not able to compensate the difference between the on-site energies of the $\alpha=1$ and $\alpha=s$ sites.
 Thus, we deal with the ribbon geometry characterized by open boundary conditions along the time direction.
-Importantly the complex phase of $J_{i,\alpha}^{i,\alpha+1}$ changes with $i$ and it can be controlled by changing the angle between the laser beams.
+Importantly the complex phase of $J_{i,\alpha}^{i,\alpha+1}$ changes with $i$ and it can be controlled by changing $\Delta k_{\rm ph}$.
 Thus, an atom acquires a phase when it tunnels around a plaquette of the \tsc.
 Such a phase can be associated with a magnetic-like flux and the system can reveal the 2D quantum Hall effect.
 That is, in the limit of $s\rightarrow\infty$, the tight-binding model describes a bulk system and depending on the value of the magnetic-like flux different number of energy bands form which can be characterized by the non-vanishing first Chern number $\nu_1^{(x)}=(2\pi)^{-1}\int_{\rm BZ}dkd{\cal K}\Omega^{xt}$ which is the integral of the Berry curvature, $\Omega^{xt}=\partial_k{\cal A}_{\cal K}-\partial_{\cal K}{\cal A}_k$, over the Brillouin zone (BZ) where ${\cal A}_{k}=\la n_{k,{\cal K}}|\partial_{k}|n_{k,{\cal K}}\ra$ and ${\cal A}_{{\cal K}}=\la n_{k,{\cal K}}|\partial_{{\cal K}}|n_{k,{\cal K}}\ra$ define the Berry connection and $e^{i(kj+{\cal K}\alpha)}|n_{k,{\cal K}}(j,\alpha)\ra$ is a Bloch wave belonging to the $n$-th band \cite{ThoulessEtAl1982,LeeEtAl2018,PetridesEtAl2018}.